TinaCloud/Udacity-Predict-House-Price-Model-Evaluation-Validation/README.md

 The goal is to build a regression model for the housing price in the Boston Area.
 Model Evaluation and Validation techniques will be used to access the final model.

 ## Usage
-1. Put all the file in the root directory
+1. put all the file in the root directory
 2. run the "boston_housing.py" in Python

 ## Software and library requirement: